What is MMPA?

 How does MMPA meet its members' power supply needs?

 MMPA has assembled a diverse portfolio of power supply sources to meet our members needs.
-The portfolio includes a mix of owned and contracted generation that uses wind, water, natural gas oil and coal to generate electricity.These resources are all interconnected with the regional transmission system (MISO) and contribute to its reliability.
+The portfolio includes a mix of owned and contracted generation that uses natural gas, wind, water and bioenergy to generate electricity.These resources are all interconnected with the regional transmission system (MISO) and contribute to its reliability.

 Why do some cities have an electric utility and others don't?